aglover/aglover.github.com/source/_posts/2013-11-18-provisioning-ubuntu-with-java-in-3-steps.markdown

 This creates a `Vagrantfile` in the directory where you ran the command and creates a named VM (i.e. "ubuntu.lts.64") that is based off of Ubuntu 12.04 LTS.

-Base Ubuntu installations do not come with Java; if you'd like to install a particular JDK, say Oracle's JDK 7, you can leverage [ubuntu-equip](https://github.com/aglover/ubuntu-equip), which is series of Bash scripts that install various components like Java, Node.js, MongoDB, Redis, Ruby, etc.
+Base Ubuntu installations do not come with Java; if you'd like to install a particular JDK, say Oracle's JDK 7, you can leverage [ubuntu-equip](https://github.com/aglover/ubuntu-equip), which is a series of Bash scripts that install various components like Java, Node.js, MongoDB, Redis, Ruby, etc.

 Thus, for step 2, open up the newly created `Vagrantfile` and you should see two lines like so: